-The cardinal rule of packing a salad is to separate wet ingredients from dry ones so that your greens don’t become really sad versions of themselves.
-Combine these with the Glad Home Collection Mini Round Food Storage Containers ($2.99 for 8)—the little containers snap into the lids of the big ones to keep dressing and sauces separate.
+The cardinal rule of packing a salad or something like carrots and dip is to separate wet ingredients from dry ones so that your greens don’t become really sad versions of themselves.
+These silicone cups separate mason jars into two compartments, preventing any leakage.

 Another Rubbermaid favorite, these 100 percent leak-proof containers are indeed brilliant.
 Not only that, they're crystal clear so you know what's in 'em, and they've got built-in vents under the latches so you can microwave them with the lids on to avoid splatters.